 But after one extended afternoon of surefire weed and wonder, that evening I perused my screenplay notes and absolutely could not make sense out of a single sentence.
 It looked like scrambled ideas over-easy with a side of onion rings.
 From then on, I stuck to Winstons, coffee, and soft drinks.
 Former one-meeting-mentor Sam Peckinpah would've been disgusted with ol' Bob.
 The problem, as we continued working, was this new way allowed me to see -- in real time -- our collection of "Moontrap" ideas was still an inchoate mess.
 The spirit was willing but the brains seemed to be AWOL.

-These days were well before I encountered Syd Field's "Screenplay" so I was mostly thrashing around on coffee, excitement, guess-work, a salty attitude and outrageous dialogue.
-And of course whatever movie I had just seen.
+These days were well before I encountered Syd Field's "Screenplay" so I was mostly thrashing around on caffeine, excitement, guess-work, and outrageous dialogue.
+And whatever movie I had just seen.
 It was enough to keep me employed but not to do very good work.
-I could've used ol' Syd trying to unpack that mountain man's saddlebags and bedroll.
+I could've used ol' Syd's unwritten book trying to unpack that mountain man's saddlebags and bedroll.

 Finally I came up with a treatmenty-outline from the novel that didn't make too many eyes roll.
 "Go get 'em, Wild Pup," said Jack.
-He was as addicted to nicknames as I was.
+He was addicted to nicknames too.
 Okay, John J, I said, gathering up my notes and heading for the door.
 On my way out, Helena gave me a deep scowl as she turned away.

 At home on my trusty Selectric ll, everything seemed to misfire.
 At that early point, I hadn't yet learned the 3X5 outline card trick, hadn't learned about cutting all the pages out of the "Moontrap" paperback, copying them on large format paper leaving plenty of room for notes and ideas, and crucially, hadn't learned the three act paradigm that Syd Field made so famous a few years later.